Dispute Resolution Steps in a Parenting Plan

 Guess what almost all our disagreements have been about over the years?

-Yup, you guessed it: visitation schedules, money issues, and medical decisions (vaccines, etc.).
+Yup, you guessed it: All our disputes were over the very things I was not willing to give her final say on - visitation schedules, money issues, and medical decisions (vaccines, etc.).

 Compromise is how you avoid a trial.
 But compromise can also result in silly paragraphs like the dispute resolution steps we came up with.